organix/uFork/ufork-wasm/lib/requestors/README.md

     cancel -> to_cancel

 If there comes a time when the reply is no longer needed, the 'cancel' actor can be used to cancel the operation.
-Its sole purpose is to avoid unnecessary work.
-It is not an undo.
+Its sole purpose is to avoid unnecessary work, it is not an undo.
+The message sent to the cancel actor is taken to be the 'reason' for the cancellation, and can be any value.

-    _ -> cancel
+    reason -> cancel

 The 'callback' actor receives a pair when the request completes (which could be never).
 The value of the tail indicates success or failure.